VisualStudioCode 1.6.1 Released, Showing Our Passion for Brackets

 The VSCode team seems to be serious about bracket color coding

-There is an extension called Bracket Pair Colorizer.
+There's an extension called Bracket Pair Colorizer.

-meaning it's slow.
+In other words, it's slow.

 When I hear stories like this, I think algorithms are important